curegit/line-sticker-downloader/README.md

 ## Features

-- Compatible sound and animation stickers
+- Compatible with sound and animation stickers
 - Able to run from both CGI (browser) and CLI (terminal)

 ## Requirements